Provide patients with a picture of what they can expect in the days, weeks, months and years ahead.

 - Fewer missed appointments.
 Show the importance of consistent, frequent visits (white dots) at the early stages of care to create a “momentum for healing.”

 - Improved patient follow through.
 Inspire patients to enjoy more complete healing beyond symptom relief by showing the consequence (roller-coaster relapse) of discontinuing care too soon.

 - Neutralize the influence of third parties.
 "Most carriers are just interested in the red area.
 Which is why ‘health’ insurance is more correctly ‘sickness’ insurance, since it has little to do with true health.

 - Monitor each patient’s progress.
 After a couple weeks of care simply ask, “So, where do you see yourself on one of my favorite chiro posters today?”
 Get their subjective assessment the easy way!

 - Increase new patient reactivations.
 Get your fair share of reactivations by letting patients know there won’t be any guilt, shame or “I-told-you-so” when they return with a relapse.

 Wow!
 Talk about a communication powerhouse!

-If you’ve tried to explain these topics without the Road to Recovery chart, you’re working too hard, talking too much or both.
+If you’ve tried to explain these topics without the Road to Recovery chart, you’ve been working too hard.
 Place in your report room and adjusting area.
-Multiply your impact with the coordinating Road to Recovery report of findings handout.
+Multiply your impact with the coordinating Recovery report of findings handout.

 Road to Recovery Chart